 The classification of aggregates depends on the grain size, density, shape, and geographical origin.
 So the properties of aggregates will differ based on the classification, and it may influence the mix of the concrete and strength.

-The properties of aggregates that decides its nature have been listed below.
+The properties of aggregates that decides their nature have been listed below.

 - Specific gravity